BAfsharmanesh/quera_mine_problem/README.md

 To	  |  The To value of that Run in meters
 </div>

-A RunId is defined based on the structure "Run Number-Photo Number-Specific Name-Miner Name".
-Note that the "Photo number" for each borehole starts from 1 and also the "Run number" for each photo starts from 1.
+A RunId is defined based on the structure "mineName-boreholeName-photoNumber-runNumber".
+Note that "photoNumber" and "runNumber" for each borehole start from 1.<br />

-For example, a RunId can be M3-BH130-1-3, which indicates the ID of the M3 mine, the ID of the borehole BH130, the first photo of that borehole and the Run number 3 of that photo.
+For example, a RunId can be M3-BH130-1-3, which indicates the ID of the M3 mine, the ID of the borehole BH130, the first image of that borehole, and the run number 3 of that image.

 ## 🔧 Metric <a name = "metric"></a>

-To evaluate the result of your work, the accuracy criterion is used in declaring the RQD group of each Run.
+The accuracy criterion is used to evaluate the result of your work in declaring the RQD group of each run.

 <div align="center">

-$$ accuracy=\tfrac{Number of RunIds}{Number  of  correctly  identified  RQD  groups} $$
+$$ Accuracy=\tfrac{Number of RunIds}{Number  of  correctly  identified  RQD  groups} $$
 </div>

-The result of this criterion on the test data is multiplied by 1000 and is considered as the score of this stage (the highest possible score of this stage is 1000 and the lowest possible score is zero).
+The result of this criterion on the test data is multiplied by 1000 and is considered as the score of this stage (the highest possible score of this stage is 1000, and the lowest possible score is zero).

 The judging of this question before the end of the competition will be based on only 30% of the test data.
 After the competition, 100% of the test data will be used for the final update of the scoreboard; This is done to avoid overfitting on the test data.

 ## 🚀 Prediction <a name = "prediction"></a>

-Put your model predictions on the test data (test-rqd folder photos) in a file called output.csv.
+Write your model predictions on the test dataset (test-rqd folder of test dataset samples) in a file called output.csv.
 This file should have two columns named RunId and Prediction respectively.
-In each row, put the Run ID in RunId and your prediction of the RQD group corresponding to that Run in the Prediction column (note that the CSV file must have a header).
+In each row, put the RunId and your prediction of the RQD group corresponding to that run in the Prediction column (note that the CSV file must have a header).
 After preparing the output.csv file, upload it to us.

 ## ⛏️ My Solution <a name = "my_solution"></a>
 Since the competition is about object detection, so I have used Faster R-CNN architucture, which can accurately and quickly predict the locations of different objects.
-Also, there is a [notebook](notebooks/notebook.ipynb) file that is ready to use.
+Also, A [notebook](notebooks/notebook.ipynb) file is available for use on Google Colab.
 Two separate Faster R-CNN models are used to identify rocks and woods.
 The following settings have also been used for modeling: <br />

-- **Hyperparameter**: I used hyperOpt to optimize the these parameters, Lrearning rate, momentum, weight_decay, and batch size.
+- **Hyperparameter**: I used hyperOpt to optimize these parameters, Learning rate, momentum, weight_decay, and batch size.
 These are my space for both models:

 ```